Mexico says U.S. to help it make oil cuts aimed at global reduction

 Lopez Obrador, who has made increasing oil output one of the priorities of his administration, said U.S. President Donald Trump had spoken to him on Thursday and offered to help before Mexico announced it would cut output by 100,000 barrels per day.
 "President Trump said the United States committed to reducing by 250,000 (barrels), on top of what it was going to do, for Mexico, in order to compensate," he said.

-Lopez Obrador suggested that the U.S. leader had initiated the conversation, saying, "President Trump got in touch with us."
-The White House did not immediately reply to a request for comment on Lopez Obrador's remarks
+Lopez Obrador suggested the U.S. leader had initiated the conversation, saying, "President Trump got in touch with us."
+The White House did not immediately reply to a request for comment on Lopez Obrador's remarks.

 Lopez Obrador's announcement of U.S. cuts came as a surprise, given Trump's past reluctance to ask for coordinated cuts by U.S. oil producers.
 Still, U.S. Energy Secretary Dan Brouillette said on Friday, "It is a time for all nations to seriously examine what each can do to correct the supply/demand imbalance."